IGov Primer – Distribution Service Providers and valuing Distributed Energy Resources

-The traditional three roles of utilities for planning, operations and market administration are being challenged by developments in technology, public policy goals, user preferences and business models.
-This raises questions over the future of the traditional distribution utility model in terms of: which of the three roles.
-Is it still valid that it should still have responsibility for the three roles; are there new functions (for example, local market coordination and balancing) which some distribution entity needs to take on; are there functions it should lose?
+The traditional three roles of utilities of planning, operations and market administration are being challenged by developments in technology, public policy goals, user preferences and business models.
+This raises questions over the future of the role of traditional distribution utility model.
+Is it still valid that the distribution entity should still have responsibility for the three roles; are there new functions (for example, local market coordination and balancing) which the distribution entity needs to take on; are there functions it should lose?
 There is a central question within this about how current Distribution Network Operators (DNOs) evolve, and whether they should (or should not) be transformed from current ‘passive’ distribution utilities into ‘active’ market facilitators, market balancers at the local grid supply point (GSP) area level and system coordinators/managers.

-- The ‘wires’ company to be separated from the system operation role.
-In this situation, the SO becomes the DSP which becomes the active market facilitator and area market coordinator and balancer.
+Alternatively, the ‘wires’ company could be separated from the system operation role of the distribution entity.
+In this situation, the SO becomes the DSP which also becomes the active market facilitator and area market coordinator and balancer.

 Valuing Distributed Energy Resources